agnishka/agnishka/README.md

 ### Hi there, nice to see you! 👋

 - 🔭 I’m currently working on ...
-CSS animations
+CSS animations:
 https://agnishka.github.io/CSS-loader-animations/
 - 🌱 I’m currently learning ... front-end development
 - 👯 I’m looking to collaborate on ... any interesting web project